-I am so frequently asked a version of the question, “How can I coach as a boss?” that I will be holding a workshop this summer (Coaching When You’re the Boss) to help equip all you managers out there to do just that.
+I am so frequently asked a version of the question, "Can I coach as a boss?”

 The short answer is, yes.
 The much more important answer is, yes if you are both very intentional and capable.